-is a broad-based publisher of peer-reviewed open access journals.
-Academic Journals currently publishes 111 open access journals covering art and humanities, engineering, medical science, social sciences, biological sciences, physical sciences and agricultural sciences.
+Academic Journals is a publisher of peer-reviewed open access journals.
+Academic Journals currently publishes over 100 open access journals covering art and humanities, engineering, medical science, social sciences, biological sciences, physical sciences and agricultural sciences.

 Our mission is to accelerate the dissemination of knowledge through the publication of high quality research articles using the open access model.